ErnieTech101/WSJTX_Announce_Maker/README.md

 ## How to make your own WSJT-X announcements - No microphone needed!

-### Create a directory to do all your creation work.
+### First, create a directory to do all your fancy voice creation work.

-### Download: Go to the [Gyan.dev FFmpeg builds](https://www.gyan.dev/ffmpeg/builds/) (the standard source for Windows).

-Select: Download the file labeled ffmpeg-git-essentials.7z (or .zip).

-Extract: Unzip the folder.

-Locate Binaries: Go into the extracted folder and find the bin folder.
-You will see three files: ffmpeg.exe, ffplay.exe, and ffprobe.exe.
+- Any directory will do since all of the files will live there, together...in peace and harmony : )

+### Download the needed FFMpeg utility
+Go to [Gyan.dev FFmpeg builds](https://www.gyan.dev/ffmpeg/builds/) Download the file labeled `ffmpeg-git-essentials.7z` (or .zip).
+Unzip to some temp folder and in the ./bin directory, look for the files: ffmpeg.exe, ffplay.exe & ffprobe.exe.
+Copy just those three files into the directory you created in the first step.

-The "Quick Fix": Copy these three .exe files and paste them directly into the same folder where your Python script (voice_gen.py) is located.
+Next, download the Python script  is located.